 Foreclosure filings spiked in the height of the housing crisis, and for many years, foreclosed homes were readily available.
-However, today in many parts of the country, foreclosures are less common, but there may still be some available for patient home buyers.
+Today foreclosures are less common in many parts of the country, but they are still available for patient home buyers.
 If you're thinking about purchasing a home in foreclosure, the following tips will help you understand the process and get the best value for your money.

 Home Auctions Vs. Home Traditional Sales

 If the home doesn't sell at auction, the lender usually takes possession of the property and will sell the home in a more traditional fashion.
 This is often called a "bank-owned property."
 In some cases, the bank may hire a real estate agent to manage the sale of the property, and in other cases the home will be sold directly by the bank.
-Either way, your real estate agent will help facilitate the purchase and help guide you through how to buy a foreclosed home.
+Either way, your real estate agent will help facilitate the purchase and guide you through how to buy foreclosure homes.

 Are Foreclosures Good Deals?

 Foreclosed homes are usually sold at a discounted rate - however, in hot real estate markets, this may not be the case.
 For homebuyers on a budget, planning to buy a foreclosed home might be an effective way to acquire a property in a more expensive neighborhood for less money.
 However, not all foreclosed homes are a good financial deals.

 What is a foreclosed home's condition?
 It's important to remember that foreclosures usually happen when homeowners fall on hard times, and many foreclosures can drag on for months before the occupants are evicted.
 During that time, home maintenance and upgrades are usually put on hold.
 By the time they are sold, many foreclosed homes are in a state of advanced disrepair.